redphx/better-xcloud/README.md

 # Better xCloud
 Improve [Xbox Cloud Gaming (xCloud)](https://www.xbox.com/play/) experience on web browser.
 The main target of this script is mobile users, but it should work great on desktop too.

 This script makes me spend more time with xCloud, and I hope the same thing happens to you.
-Give this project a 🌟 if you like it.
+If you like this project please give it a 🌟.
 Thank you 🙏.

 [![Latest version](https://img.shields.io/github/v/release/redphx/better-xcloud?label=latest)](https://github.com/redphx/better-xcloud/releases)
 [![Total stars](https://img.shields.io/github/stars/redphx/better-xcloud?color=%23cca400)](https://github.com/redphx/better-xcloud/stargazers)